spyder-ide/spyder/external-deps/python-lsp-server/docs/autoimport.md

 ## Credits

-- Most of the code was written by me, @bageljrkhanofemus
+- Most of the code was written by me, @bagel897
 - [lyz-code](https://github.com/lyz-code/autoimport) for inspiration and some ideas
 - [rope](https://github.com/python-rope/rope), especially @lieryan
 - [pyright](https://github.com/Microsoft/pyright) for details on language server implementation